q Oracle DATAPUMP utility – Expdp | Impdp

 q To Create Directory on Database level

-SQL> create or replace directory datapump
+SQL> create or replace directory datapump as '/u01/backup';

 Directory created.